Sakilmostak/Array-Vs-Linked-List/README.md

-Array vs Linked List:
+# Array vs Linked List:

 A simplistic yet playful website to demonstrate the difference between the two most commonly knowned data structures.

 Hope you enjoy your visit :)

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts